Home

 Figure 7: P' is the projection of P on the canvas.

-In the previous lesson, we positioned the canvas 1 unit away from the eye.
-Thus the near clipping plane was equal to 1, and it reduced the equation to a simple division of the point x- and y-coordinates by the point z-coordinate (in other words, we ignored \\(Z\_{near}\\)).
-We will also test whether the point is visible in the function to compute the projected point coordinates.
-We will compare the Finally, projected point coordinates with the canvas coordinates.
-In the program, if any of the triangle's vertices are outside the canvas boundaries, we will draw the triangle in red (if you see a red triangle in the image, then at least one of its vertices lies outside the canvas).
-Here is an updated version of the function projecting points onto the canvas and computing the raster coordinates of a 3D point:
+In the previous lesson, we positioned the canvas 1 unit away from the eye, making the near clipping plane equal to 1.
+This simplification reduced the equation to a mere division of the point's x- and y-coordinates by its z-coordinate (in other words, we ignored \(Z_{near}\)).
+We will also test whether the point is visible in the function that computes the projected point coordinates.
+We will compare the projected point coordinates with the canvas coordinates.
+In the program, if any of the triangle's vertices are outside the canvas boundaries, we will draw the triangle in red (a red triangle in the image indicates that at least one of its vertices lies outside the canvas).
+Here is an updated version of the function for projecting points onto the canvas and computing the raster coordinates of a 3D point:

 bool computePixelCoordinates(